celeritas17/c_programming_lang/README.md

 	cc -o binary-name source-file
 	./binary-name

-where "binary-name" is the name for choose for the binary file, "source-file" is the program for the desired exercise.
+where "binary-name" is the name you choose for the binary file, "source-file" is the program for the desired exercise.